 Every successful immigrant family has its origin story of which they are justifiably proud.
 I don't hold the DiSilva story out to be any more important, heroic, or harrowing than theirs.
-I do believe however, it is far too interesting for our family to forget.

-This first generation of American DiSilva's shaped our lives.
+I do believe, however, it is far too interesting for our family to forget.
+These five people, this first generation of American DiSilva's shaped our lives.

-Jim Caldarella, 2018
+Jim Caldarella, 2025